nzoschke/mvi/_chapters/04-containers.md

 title: Containers
 ---

-A Container service provides a way to run many specialized process types on fewer homogeneous instances.
+A Container service provides a way to run many specialized process types on fewer homogeneous Instances.

 We need Containers to package our app code and dependencies.
 We need a Container service to start, stop and monitor app processes.